software-students-spring2025/2-web-app-seka/README.md

 A little exercise to build a web application following an agile development process.
 See the [instructions](instructions.md) for more detail.

+## Extension

+Our team would like to use one extension for this assignment.

 ## Product vision statement
 Provide a simple platform where job seekers can record their applications, practice mock interviews, and manage a collection of interview questions.